ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I'm glad Michael's getting help.
-He has a lot of issues, and he's stupid.
+> I wish there was a way to know you’re in the good old days, before you’ve actually left them.
 >
-> <p>- Phyllis Lapin</p>
+> <p>- Andy Bernard</p>

 <br />